malciller/dio-domains/README.md

 # dio-domains

 dio is an OCaml 5 trading engine.
-Trading behaviour is defined by **strategy files**, not compiled code: the engine loads a strategy, validates it, and runs it over a registered library of actions.
-The strategy it ships — the **Jacobs Ladder** grid, which buys dips and sells into reversals — runs against Kraken, Hyperliquid, Lighter, Interactive Brokers, and Alpaca.
+Strategies live in files.
+The engine loads a strategy, validates it, and runs it over a library of registered actions.
+The bundled strategy is Jacobs Ladder, a grid that buys dips and sells into reversals.
+It runs against Kraken, Hyperliquid, Lighter, Interactive Brokers, and Alpaca.

 Each traded asset runs in its own OCaml domain.
-Order intents funnel through a lock-free executor, market data lands in lock-free ring buffers, and a **capital-survival oracle** sizes each position from the asset's all-time drawdown history.
-A terminal dashboard attaches to the running engine over a Unix domain socket.
+Order intents go through a lock-free executor, and market data arrives on lock-free ring buffers.
+A capital-survival oracle sizes each position from the asset's all-time drawdown history.
+A terminal dashboard connects to the running engine over a Unix domain socket.

 [![ci](https://github.com/malciller/dio-domains/actions/workflows/ci.yml/badge.svg)](https://github.com/malciller/dio-domains/actions/workflows/ci.yml)
 [![release](https://img.shields.io/github/v/release/malciller/dio-domains)](https://github.com/malciller/dio-domains/releases)